apehex/tokun/articles/unicode.md

 Still, there is a lot to improve too:

 - brittle: the embedding values are very precise and they are separated by `1 / 0x40000 = 3.8147-06` only
-- linear: the embeddings are regularly spaced even though certain codepoints have very different meanings from their neighbors
+- linear: the embeddings are regularly spaced despite the discontinuities in meaning
 - expensive: there are 262144 "basic" elements, which is **not** an improvement over regular vocabularies

 ### Byte Embeddings